mvolkmann/blog/src/swift.md

 Because the value of a `let` variable never changes, its size is known.
 This allows it to be allocated on the stack rather than the heap.
 Data on the stack can be accessed more efficiently.
-Its value can also be inlined in the generated code.
+Values of `let` variables can also be inlined in the generated code.

 ## Type Checking and Casting